-7.6.b.1.B.3.
-If the reviewing forester finds the plans to be insufficient, the forester shall either:

-7.6.b.1.B.3.(a).
-Contact the preparing forester and the permittee and provide the permittee with an opportunity to make the changes necessary to bring the planting plan into compliance; or,
+- 7.6.b.1.B.3.
+If the reviewing forester finds the plans to be insufficient, the forester shall either: - 7.6.b.1.B.3.(a).
+Contact the preparing forester and the permittee and provide the permittee with an opportunity to make the changes necessary to bring the planting plan into compliance; or, - 7.6.b.1.B.3.(b).

-7.6.b.1.B.3.(b).
 Notify the Secretary that the planting plan does not meet the requirements of this rule.
-The Secretary may not approve the surface mining permit until finding that the planting plans satisfy all of the requirements of this rule.

-7.6.c.
-Soil placement, Substitute material and Grading.
+The Secretary may not approve the surface mining permit until finding that the planting plans satisfy all of the requirements of this rule. - 7.6.c.
+Soil placement, Substitute material and Grading. - 7.6.c.1.

-- 7.6.c.1.
 Except for valley fill faces, soil or soil substitutes shall be redistributed in a uniform thickness of at least four feet across the mine area. - 7.6.c.2.
-The use of soil substitutes may be approved by the Secretary providing the applicant demonstrates: the volume of soil on the permit area is insufficient to meet the depth requirements of 7.6.c.1, the substitute material consists of at least 75% sandstone, has a composite paste pH between 5.0 and 7.5, has a soluble salt level of less than 1.0 mmhos/cm. and is in accordance with 14.3.c.
-The Secretary may allow substitute materials with less than 75% sandstone provided the applicant demonstrates the overburden in the mine area does not contain an adequate volume of sandstone to meet the depth requirements of 7.6.c.1, or the quality of sandstone in the overburden does not meet the requirements of this rule.
+The use of top soil substitutes may be approved by the Secretary providing the applicant demonstrates: the volume of top soil on the permit area is insufficient to meet the depth requirements of 7.6.c.1, the substitute material consists of at least 75% sandstone, has a composite paste pH between 5.0 and 7.5, has a soluble salt level of less than 1.0 mmhos/cm. and is in accordance with 14.3.c.
+The Secretary may allow substitute materials with less than 75% sandstone provided the applicant demonstrates the overburden in the mine area does not contain an adequate volume of sandstone to meet the depth requirements of 7.6.c.1, or the quality of sandstone in the overburden does not meet the requirements of 7.6.c.1, or the quality of sandstone in the overburden does not meet the requirements.
 This information shall be made a part of the permit application. - 7.6.c.3.
-Soil or soil substitute_shall be placed in a loose and non-compacted manner while achieving a static safety factor of 1.3 or greater.
+Soil or soil substitute shall be placed in a loose and non-compacted manner while achieving a static safety factor of 1.3 or greater.
 Grading and tracking shall be minimized to reduce compaction.
 Final grading and tracking shall be prohibited on all areas that are equal to or less than a 30 percent slope.
-Organic debris such as forest litter, tree tops, roots, and root balls may be left on and in the soil_or soil substitute. - 7.6.c.4.
+Organic debris such as forest litter, tree tops, roots, and root balls may be left on and in the soil or soil substitute.

+7.6.c.4.
 The permittee may regrade and reseed only those rills and gullies that are unstable and/or disrupt the approved postmining land use or the establishment of vegetative cover or cause or contribute to a violation of water quality standards for the receiving stream.